teambit/bit/scopes/dependencies/dependency-resolver/dependency-resolver.docs.md

   }
 ```

-### Setting dependency types
+### Set dependency types

-#### Setting dev dependencies
+#### dev dependencies

-Dev dependencies are determined by the type of file that consumes them.
+Dev dependencies are determined by the type of file that uses the dependency.
 If it is a development file (e.g, `doSomething.test.ts`) then the files consumed by it are also considered
-to be used for development and will therefore be automatically registered as `devDependencies`.
-In cases where a module is consumed by both a runtime file and a development file, the module will be considered a runtime (regular) dependency.
+to be used for development and will therefore be registered as `devDependencies`.
+In cases where a module is consumed by both a runtime file and a development file, the module will be considered as a runtime (regular) dependency.

 > `devDependencies` that are set by the Dependency Resolver will not be visible in its configuration.
-To validate a dependency is registered as `devDependencies`, use the `bit show <component>` command.
+To validate a dependency is registered as a dev dependency, use the `bit show <component>` command.

-The list of file extensions to be considered as development is determined by the various Bit aspects and extensions that are in use.
-For example, the `@teambit/react/react` environment lists all `*.spec.tsx` files as dev files.
+The list of file patterns to be considered as development files is determined by the various Bit extensions.
+For example, the `@teambit.react/react` environment lists all `*.spec.tsx` files as dev files.
 Any component using that environment will have its `.spec.tsx` files considered as dev files and all these files' dependencies considered as `devDependencies`.

 ##### Register file patterns to be considered as dev files